graphcs/remotein/README.md

 # 🖥️ Python Remote Control Software

-A simple yet powerful remote control software written in Python that allows you to control one computer from another, similar to Zoom Remote Control or AnyDesk.
+A simple yet powerful remote control software written in Python that allows you to control one computer from another, similar to AnyDesk.

 ## ✨ Features